haggs/interview-python-algorithms-test/README.md

     # Write function body
 ```

-You may write additional function.
+You may write additional functions.